fleetdm/fleet/articles/fleet-4.15.0.md

 !["Last used" information for MacOS applications.](../website/assets/images/articles/)

 We've added a **Last used** column to the **Software** tab in **Host Details** for MacOS devices.
-This allows you to know how recently an application was accessed and is especially useful when making decisions about whether to continue subscriptions for paid software and when distributing licensces.
+This lets you know how recently an application was accessed and is especially useful when deciding whether to continue subscriptions for paid software and when distributing licenses.

 ## More new features, improvements, and bug fixes

 In 4.15.0, we also:

 * Improved security by increasing the minimum password length requirement for Fleet users to 12 characters.
-* Added Policies tab to **Host Details** page for Fleet Premuim users.
+* Added Policies tab to **Host Details** page for Fleet Premium users.
 * Added `device_mapping` to hosts` information in UI and API responses.
 * Deprecated "MIA" host status in UI and API responses.
 * Added CVE scores to `/software` API endpoint responses when available.